noseka1/openshift-auto-upi/README.md

 Note that the infrastructure from the above list provisioned using *openshift-auto-upi* is NOT meant for production use.
 It is meant to be a temporary fill in for your missing production-grade infrastructure.
 It can also be used for learning purposes as it showcases a minimum working configuration.
 Using *openshift-auto-upi* to provision any of the infrastructure from the above list is optional.

-*openshift-auto-upi* comes with roles to provision OpenShift cluster hosts on the following target platforms:
+*openshift-auto-upi* comes with Ansible roles to provision OpenShift cluster hosts on the following target platforms:

 * [Bare Metal](roles/openshift_baremetal)
 * [Libvirt](roles/openshift_libvirt)